-Is it legal for Capital One to levy my bank account, take every last dime I have and leave me with nothing on an account that was “charged off” years ago?
-They never even notified me, yet they claim to have served me with papers.
+Is it legal for a creditor to levy my bank account, take every last penny I have and leave me with nothing in an account that was “charged off” years ago?
+They never even informed me, yet they claim to have served me with papers.
 Is there any recourse to this?

 You are learning the hard way that in the world of creditor-debtor relations, you, the debtor, are at great risk.
-It sounds like this creditor, or subsequent collection agency, performed an all-too-common act called “gutter service.”
-This means that the person assigned to give you notification of the lawsuit, called a process server, simply took the lawsuit papers and literally threw them in the gutter, all the while claiming that you were properly served (notified) with the lawsuit.
+It sounds like this creditor, or subsequent collection agency, executed an all-too-common act called “gutter service.”
+This means that the person assigned to give you notification of the lawsuit, called a process server, simply took the lawsuit papers and tossed them in the gutter, all the while claiming that you were properly served (notified) with the lawsuit.

-Unfortunately, at this time, all your assets are at risk once the creditor has a judgment against you.
+Unfortunately, at this point, all your assets are at risk once the creditor has a judgment against you.
 The most common creditor acts are to levy a bank account or to garnish your wages.
-A bank levy means that the creditor, with court approval, takes all funds that are in your bank accounts.
+A bank levy means that the creditor, with court approval, removes all funds that are in your bank accounts.
 A wage garnishment means the creditor takes funds directly from your paycheck.

-And yes, the creditor can levy your bank account down to the last dime.
+And yes, the creditor can levy your bank account down to the last penny.
 The creditor can only take up to the amount you owe, of course.
-If you owed $10,000 and have $5,000 in the bank, then the levy can take every penny.
-This could mean you might not be able to make your rent or mortgage payment, and this type of action has forced many people into bankruptcy, foreclosure or eviction.
+If you owed $10,000 and have $5,000 in the bank, then the levy can take everything.
+This could mean you might not be able to make your rent or mortgage payment, and this type of action has pushed many people into bankruptcy, foreclosure or eviction.